 Starting a small group may sound intimidating, but we provide training and coaching to help you feel prepared to lead.
 We also offer weekly message-based curriculum to set you up for success.
 Of course, as a leader, you have the freedom to use different materials, but we want to enable you to focus on building community within your group, instead of preparing weekly talking points.

 Whether you already have a group of people in mind or not, you’re in the right place.
-We have a couple of options for leader orientation coming up at each Hope campus between Aug.
-18–22:

 Questions?
 Email Us.